Marcel Rømer: SønderjyskE

 On 17 December 2015, it was announced that Rømer had signed for SønderjyskE in search of more playing time, as he had been mostly benched during the first six months of the season.
 The contract with SønderjyskE was valid until the summer of 2018.
 He made his debut for SønderjyskE in the Danish Superliga on 6 March 2016, when he came on as a substitute for Janus Drachmann in the 90th minute of a 3–1 win at home over Brøndby.
 On 30 April, he scored his first goal for the club in a 2–1 away victory over Hobro after an assist by Johan Absalonsen.

 In the following season, Rømer made his European debut.
 On 14 July 2016, he was a starter in the 2–1 home win over Strømsgodset in the first round of the UEFA Europa League.

 Rømer would make 117 total appearances during his spell at SønderjyskE, scoring 6 goals.

 Lyngby

 On 31 August 2019, Rømer joined Lyngby Boldklub on a four-year deal from SønderjyskE.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.
 He led the club back to promotion to the Superliga as team captain the following season.

 KA Akureyri

-On April 14, 2025 it was confirmed that Rømer moved to the Icelandic Besta deild karla club KA Akureyri.
+On 14 April 2025 it was confirmed that Rømer moved to the Icelandic Besta deild karla club KA Akureyri.

+HB Køge

+On 4 November 2025 it was confirmed, that Rømer had signed a contract with his former club, HB Køge, effective from 1 January 2026.